dgadling/provisions/README.md

-## What is this even?
+# What is this even?
-Just a list of recipes that's open to pull requests and has a history of revisions over time.
+Just a list of recipes and things that's open to pull requests and has a history of revisions over time.

+## Recipes
 - [:fire: sauce](firesauce.md) is a bare-bones chili sauce (:hot_pepper:)
 - [Skillet Penne w/ Spinach & Sausage](skillet-penne.md) is a quick meal-in-a-pan (:pig:/:chicken: :leaves:)
 - [SuperMac](mac-n-chz.md) is casserole-style mac (:milk_glass: :egg:)